 Sighing, she turned on the faucet and splashed water on her face.
 Nothing she could do about it right now, but maybe Anthony was right.
 Not about talking.
 What was the use in that?
 But the implication she had to get on with her life.
 She was surrounded by single, horny werewolves.
 Why not have a fling?
 See if she could get Clint Osborn out of her system once and for all?

 Someone pounded on the door so hard she feared it would burst open, and she rushed down the hall, checking the peephole before opening it.
 The werewolf on the other side was big, mean, and brutal when necessary, but he stared down at her with a worried expression on his face.
 “You okay?”

 “Yeah.
 Well trained, remember?”
 To be fair, it wasn’t only Clint who’d trained her in self-defense.
 She sparred with Anthony regularly.
 She looked out the door behind him and thought her heart would stop.
 “Where is he?”

 Anthony shook his head.
 “Gone.
 Pack a bag.
 You’re staying at HQ until we figure out what’s going on.”

 She started to shake her head in refusal, but one look at his stubborn expression, and she knew it would be a waste of time.
 “Give me five minutes.”

 She packed a bag quickly, tossed in her makeup bag, grabbed her laptop, and they were out the door.
 She locked it carefully behind her then put her things in the trunk of her car.
-Anthony followed her back to headquarters, which was actually a large, private estate.
+Anthony followed her back to a private estate that served as hunter headquarters.